nesani/Nesa-Web-Scrapper/README.md

 ## Practise in form of console application that scrapes data from specific site

 **IMPORTANT**
-* In order for application to work as intended, please set correct file path in application settings
+* In order for application to work as intended, please set correct file path in application settings so you don't end up searching for it :D

 **To Do List**
 * Add Exception to handle Get Currencies if there are none